 At headspace Bendigo, we use three Electronic Medical Records (EMR) to store your details and information about your sessions.
-Our Mental Health Clinicians and other allied health staff use an EMR called Mastercare and our GPs and Nurses use an EMR called Best Practice.
+All staff use an EMR called MasterCare and our GPs, Nurses and Administration also use an EMR called Best Practice.
 All staff use hAPI (headspace Application Platform Interface).
-All EMRs are password protected and secured to ensure your information stays private and that only relevant headspace staff have access.
+All EMRs are password protected and secured to ensure your information stays private.
+Staff will only access information that is relevant to their role.